-- 5.3.1.
-The conservation objectives for this SAC include avoiding deterioration of habitats and species for which the site was designated, and avoiding disturbance of these species. - 5.3.2.
+- 6.3.1.
+The conservation objectives for this SAC include avoiding deterioration of habitats and species for which the site was designated, and avoiding disturbance of these species. - 6.3.2.
 According to the condition report for the Birklands and Bilhaugh SSSI, most of the areas also within the SAC designation are classified as 'unfavourable but recovering', except for Unit 12 which is within or close to the visitor centre compound and associated car parking areas.
 Unit 12 is an area in which recreational pressures are most likely to have the greatest impact.
-A new visitor centre is now being built at Sherwood Country Park and National Nature Reserve (NNR) near the cricket ground in Edwinstowe and to create a new visitor attraction designed and delivered by a consortium including the RSPB.
-The aim for completion is August/September 2018.
-The location of the new visitors centre and new car park are located outside, but adjacent the SAC.
+A new visitor centre has now been built at Sherwood Country Park and National Nature Reserve (NNR) near the cricket ground in Edwinstowe and to create a new visitor attraction designed and delivered by a consortium including the RSPB.
+The location of the new visitors centre and new car park are located outside, but adjacent to the SAC.
+Work is underway to clear the old visitor centre and to restore the area back to wood pasture. - 6.3.3.

-5.3.3.
 People straying from paths can cause ground compaction and trampling of vegetation and micro-habitats important for supporting invertebrates and fungi.
 Most paths are within close proximity to the visitor's centre, the Major Oak (a popular attraction) and the car park.
 Measures (e.g. signage, fencing) have already been put in place to keep people on designated paths around these areas, minimising harmful impact on the woodlands.

-- 5.3.4.
-Visitor surveys of the Sherwood Forest Country Park from various years, show that approximately 30-42% (over a third) of visitors to the site came from within Nottinghamshire (NG post code), travelling from up to 20km.
+- 6.3.4.
+Visitor surveys of the Sherwood Forest Country Park36 from various years, show that approximately 30-42% (over a third) of visitors to the site came from within Nottinghamshire (NG post code)37, travelling from up to 20km.
 The proportion of NG postcode visitors within and around the Mansfield area (NG19, NG20 & NG21) was about 8%.
 Other nearby concentrations of visitors included Sheffield, Doncaster, Derbyshire and Lincolnshire.
-Based on the 2013 survey, the vast majority (88%) of respondents had visited Sherwood Forest before.
-This highlights that it is a popular tourist destination. - 5.3.5.
-According to the ACK Tourism and RJS Ltd. 2009 spring visitor survey, the majority of visitors came for a walk or stroll (88%).
-A total of 78% said that they came for fresh air, the scenery and peace and quiet.
-The Major Oak was an important and enjoyable element of the day for 49% of visitors. - 5.3.6.
+Based on a latest visitor survey for the Sherwood Forest Country Park (2015), the vast majority (86%) of respondents had visited Sherwood Forest before; this is similar to previous (2013) survey results reported in the HRA of the submitted Local Plan.
+Results from this survey also showed that more people are coming back to Sherwood Forest than ever before.
+This highlights that it is a popular tourist destination. - 6.3.5.
+According to the Nottinghamshire County Council August 2015 visitor survey, the main reason people visit the Sherwood Forest was to take children or grandchildren out for the day (34%).
+The majority of visitors came for a walk or stroll around the forest (97%).
+The Major Oak was an important and enjoyable element of the day for 88% of visitors.
+Dog walkers made up 9% of visitors. - 6.3.6.
 A 2010 Mansfield Citizen Panel questionnaire indicated that the Sherwood Forest Country Park receives an even distribution of visitors from all areas of the district.
-Therefore it is taken that any development within the district may, cumulatively impact on the SAC. - 5.3.7.
-Table 5.3 presents a summary of part of the 2010 Mansfield Citizen's Panel survey in which residents were asked if they visited particular named woodlands or heathlands.
+Therefore it is taken that any development within the district may, cumulatively impact on the SAC. - 6.3.7.
+Table 6.2 presents a summary of part of the 2010 Mansfield Citizen's Panel survey in which residents were asked if they visited particular named woodlands or heathlands.
 The results indicated that Sherwood Forest Country Park/NNR (incorporating the SAC) is visited from all areas of the district.

-Table 5-3 High-level summary of the key parts of the 2010 Mansfield Citizen's Panel Survey relevant to Sherwood Forest
+Table 6-2 High-level summary of the key parts of the 2010 Mansfield Citizen's Panel Survey relevant to Sherwood Forest